acrucetta/acrucetta.github.io/_posts/2023-06-26-learning-goals.md

 - [] Operating System Design and Implementation: The online book "Operating Systems: From 0 to 1" again provides a good starting point.
 - [] Case Studies: "The Design of the UNIX Operating System" by Maurice J. Bach is a classic text.
 It's a bit older, but it can give you a solid understanding of a historically important OS.

+## How I (should) approach learning a subject
+...

+## Mnemonic before starting the day

+### F - Frame Your Day
+Create a to-do list of tasks to accomplish.
+Prioritize them based on urgency and importance.
+Schedule specific times for each task to ensure you have a structured plan for the day.

+###O - Organize Your Space

+Ensure your workspace is clean and free of potential visual distractions.
+Make sure the noise level in your workspace is manageable.
+If not, consider using noise-cancelling headphones or a white noise machine.

+### C - Control Digital Distractions

+Turn off non-essential notifications on your devices.
+Set aside designated times for checking emails and social media rather than allowing constant interruptions.
+Use apps or browser extensions that limit access to distracting websites or apps during your focus periods.

+### U - Understand Your Energy Levels

+Schedule your most important or difficult tasks during your peak energy periods.
+Take regular breaks torefresh and recharge.
+Consider using techniques like the Pomodoro method.

+### S - Set Boundaries
+Inform others (colleagues, family, friends) about your focus hours to minimize interruptions.
+Establish and stick to your boundaries for work-life balance.
+Don't allow your work to encroach on your personal time and vice versa.